 1. Improve Workplace Conditions

-This is probably the easiest to handle and so should be tackled first.
-Ergonomic seating, adequate heating and cooling as required to maintain a comfortable temperature, sufficient and if possible smart lighting etc., are preferable changes.
-These small things will go a long way in minimizing time away from the desk.
+This is probably the easiest to handle and it should be tackled first.
+Ergonomic seating, adequate heating and cooling as required to maintain a comfortable temperature, sufficient and if possible smart lighting are some great additions to improve workplace conditions.
+These small things will go a long way in minimising time away from the desk.

 2. Limit Multitasking

 It is not possible for one person to do a multitude of tasks all the time.
 Although you might think multitasking increases efficiency, the truth is that it can result in overall unsatisfactory results.
 Each person can only do two or maximum three tasks on a given day.
 If you load them with too many, all the tasks will suffer.
 It may even result in spending more time on each task as you might need to rework them.
 Nobody wants to waste time doing the same work all over again.
 Too much multitasking makes for substandard results.

 Parkinson's Law states that work expands to fill the time allotted for its completion.
 Time management is all psychological.
 It is always good to have deadlines.
 This creates a little stress to finish on time.
 Even better are deadlines which are self-imposed.
 These tend to increase focus and reduce wasteful activities.
 Surprisingly, you end up being able to do more in limited time.
 It is all about pushing yourself an extra mile.

 work expands to fill the time allotted for its completion

 Meetings are very time-consuming activities.
 These do not add to either productivity or efficiency, but we still hold them and complain about them.
 In some cases, it might be necessary to have meetings, but most can be done away with.
 Instead of a meeting you should try having a five minute team huddle.
 That way you can still tell your team the targets for today and brainstorm any expected issues.
 Standing meetings finish far quicker as compared to the seated ones.
 You might want to get your point across but it does not mean a meeting is necessary, most of the time it can be done both over email and in a huddle.